Jacob Beser: Mission

-The unit that dropped the atomic bombs, 509th Composite Group, was activated at Wendover Army Air Field, Utah, December 17, 1944.
-The crews trained with practice bombs called "pumpkins" because of their size and shape.
-The pumpkins were useful for training, having been designed to have the same aerodynamic qualities of the Fat Man atomic bomb.
-The 509th deployed to Tinian in the Marianas in May 1945.
-It was a self-contained unit, with personnel strength of about 1,770 soldiers, mechanics, specialists and aviators.
-It consisted of the 393rd Bomber Squadron, the 320th Troop Carrier Squadron, the 390th Air Service Group, the 603rd Air Engineering Squadron, the 1027th Air Materiel Squadron, the 1395th Military Police Company, and the First Ordnance Squadron (in charge of handling the atomic bombs).
+The 509th Composite Group, which Beser served in, was the army unit tasked with deploying the atomic bombs.
+To practice for the mission, they used practice bombs called "pumpkins", designed to be similar to the Fat Man atomic bomb.
+The unit began training on December 17, 1944, at the Wendover Army Air Field in Utah, before being deployed to the island of Tinian in May 1945.
+The unit's First Ordnance Squadron was responsible for handling the bombs.

 On August 6, 1945, the first atomic bomb to be used in combat was dropped by a B-29 Superfortress bomber, the Enola Gay, over the Japanese city of Hiroshima, killing 70,000 people, including 20,000 Japanese combatants and 20,000 Korean slave laborers.
-The thirteen-hour mission to Hiroshima under the command of famous pilot Colonel Paul Tibbets, began at 0245 Tinian time.
+The thirteen-hour mission to Hiroshima, under the command of pilot Colonel Paul Tibbets, began at 0245 Tinian time.
 By the time the Enola Gay rendezvoused with its two accompanying B-29 Superfortresses at 0607 over Iwo Jima, the group was three hours from the target area.
 "Little Boy's" detonation was triggered by radar sensors on the bomb that measured its altitude as it fell.
 Beser's job was to monitor those sensors and ensure that there was no interference that could have detonated it prematurely.
 The bomb fell away from the aircraft at 09:15:17 Tinian time.
 Beser did not watch the bomb detonate but he heard the bomb's radar signals switch on and then cut off at the moment the intense light generated by its detonation filled the plane.

-Three days later in a second B-29 Superfortress bomber, Bockscar, Beser repeated this task over Nagasaki with Fat Man, the plutonium implosion bomb that became the second and last atomic bomb used in combat.
-Beser was the only crew member to accompany both atomic bomb missions and besides the commanding officers/pilots, had a scientific understanding of the new weapons' potential and destructiveness, as a result of his earlier high school and university education.
+Three days later, in a second B-29 Superfortress bomber, Bockscar, Beser repeated this task over Nagasaki with Fat Man, the plutonium implosion bomb that became the second and last atomic bomb used in combat.
+Beser was the only crew member to accompany both atomic bomb missions, and along with the commanding officers/pilots, had a scientific understanding of the new weapons' potential and destructiveness, as a result of his earlier high school and university education.